CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <h2 id="services-of-operators">Services of operators</h2>
 <p>In a Next Generation Access Network (NGAN) the services provided are:</p>
 <ul>
-<li><strong>intermediate service:</strong> a typical example is the connection of mobile network antennas to the core network aka <em>backhauling</em>.
+<li><strong>Intermediate service:</strong> a typical example is the connection of mobile network antennas to the core network aka <em>backhauling</em>.
 Another example is the tube rental, where an operator rents tube to other operators.</li>
 </ul>
 <blockquote>
 <p>Various solutions for backhauling:</p>